K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 ### <a name="22"/>5.2.
 Road Name Address Manage API Registration
 The data management function of the road name address service enables retrieving, registering, modifying, and deleting.
 The corresponding management functions are also made into APIs, such as search services, and access management is done at the API platform.
-The method of registering on the API platform is similar exept for the part where the basic information of the API is being entered.
+The method of registering on the API platform is similar except for the part where the basic information of the API is being entered.
-The diffrence will be discussed below.
+The difference will be discussed below.

 Register road name address API.
 Registration, Modification, Deletion, and Retrieve must be registered.
 For more information, you can register it as the API definition in Annex B.
 >![api_platform_dorojuso_14]